Thursday, February 25, 2010

 Prohibit individuals born outside US states and territories from making US political donations.

-Require all elected officials to comply with restrictions on ownership of certain financial instruments and unethical acts prior to taking office.
+Require all elected officials to comply with restrictions on ownership of financial instruments prior to taking office.

 Ban the disbursement of government funds to political parties, political campaigns, and political candidates--along with their first, second, and third degree relatives by biology and marriage--except as listed on this site.